Composition closed premodel structures and the Kreweras lattice: Application: Model structures on as tricolored trees

 \begin{theorem} There is a bijection between colored trees and Kreweras pairs (to be explicitly constructed momentarily), under which a colored tree represents a model structure if and only if it does not have a red branch descended from any non-red branch. \end{theorem}

-We first explain the bijection between colored trees and Kreweras pairs $\RR\preccurlyeq \RR'$ from~\cite{intervals}.
-We start by sorting the nodes of the tree left-to-right such that: \begin{enumerate} \item if $x\to y$ is a blue branch, then everything above $y$ (including $y$ itself) sits to the left of $x$; \item if $x\to y$ is a green branch, then everything above $y$ sits to the right of $x$; \item if $x\to y$ is a red branch, then everything above $y$ sits to the right of $x$ and also to the right of everything in the green branch of $x$. \end{enumerate} We say that such a tree is \emph{admissibly ordered}.
+We first construct a bijection between colored trees and Kreweras pairs $\RR\preccurlyeq \RR'$.
+We start by sorting the nodes of the tree left-to-right (via the standard inorder traversal) such that: \begin{enumerate} \item if $x\to y$ is a blue branch, then everything above $y$ (including $y$ itself) sits to the left of $x$; \item if $x\to y$ is a green branch, then everything above $y$ sits to the right of $x$; \item if $x\to y$ is a red branch, then everything above $y$ sits to the right of $x$ and also to the right of everything in the green branch of $x$. \end{enumerate} We say that such a tree is \emph{admissibly ordered}.
 Every tree has a unique admissible ordering.
 We refer the reader to \autoref{tree-example} for a tree ordered in such a fashion.

 Given some node $x$ in a tricolored tree $T$, the \emph{red-green component} of $x$ is defined to be the set of nodes $y$ for which the (unique) path connecting $x$ to $y$ consists of only red and/or green edges.
 We write $x\sim_T y$ if $y$ lies in the red-green component of $x$.
 This defines an equivalence relation on the vertices of $T$.
 We write $x\to_T y$ if $y$ is descended from $x$.